rysonw/iSweat/README.md

 ### Edit and Delete Exercises

-Users are able to aedit and delete existing exercises when needed.
+Users are able to edit and delete existing exercises when needed.

 ![Change](https://user-images.githubusercontent.com/91065673/186504223-8ef8559b-2246-4ae1-a810-c6b25b270212.png)